Matt-Eva/intro-to-recoil-demo/README.md

 categoryState: is being used in the `CategorySelect` component to keep track of which category a user is selecting via the `select` html element.

-searchState: is being used int the `Search` component to keep track of what a user is typing into the `input` element, which is serving as our "searchbar".
+searchState: is being used in the `Search` component to keep track of what a user is typing into the `input` element, which is serving as our "searchbar".